joergviola/applate/docs/Authentication.md

 Please keep in mind, that the following process is already implemented in the [JavaScript API](api-js.md) library.

-On a users login, a token is created with this client that can be used to access the REST API.
+On a users login, a token is created which this user that can be used to access the REST API.
 In order to log a user in, perform the following
 request: